Beans Reardon: Later life

 Reardon retired following the 1949 World Series.
-Although by the late 1940s he was the highest-paid umpire in the league, he was earning three times as much from his offseason business as an Anheuser-Busch beer distributor.
+By the late 1940s, he was the highest-paid umpire in the league, he was earning three times as much from his offseason business as an Anheuser-Busch beer distributor.
 He eventually sold the distributorship to Frank Sinatra for over half a million dollars in 1967, although he continued to do public relations work for the brewery.

 Reardon made an uncredited appearance as an umpire in the 1953 film The Kid from Left Field.

 Personal life

-Reardon suffered two strokes late in his life, and died at age 86 in Long Beach, California.
-He was survived by his wife, Eugenia, an oil painter whose portrait of Nancy Reagan once sat in the White House.
+Reardon suffered two strokes late in his life, and died on July 31, 1984, aged 86, in Long Beach, California.

 Beans was friends with Mae West and she is said to have sent him a copy of a nude photograph every Christmas.
 He appeared in several of her movies.

 He was notably the basis for the home plate umpire in Norman Rockwell's famous painting Bottom of the Sixth, flanked by umpires Larry Goetz and Lou Jorda.
 Reardon is largely identifiable because, despite the depicted game being in the National League, the umpire is using the outside chest protector.